neuerituale/ProcessPodcastSubscriptions/README.md

 ```

 ## Todos
-- respect lastBuildDate from feed for update action
+- Respect lastBuildDate from feed for update action
+- Handle long running script on subscribe.